 13. Lancashire Heeler

-This little Lancashire Heeler is another long-bodied dog with short legs.
+This little Lancashire Heeler is another long-bodied brown and black dog with short legs.
 They look much like their Corgi cousins, but they are unique in their own way.
 Because they are bred for herding in all elements, they have water-resistant coats.
 Their purpose causes them to be very energetic and vigorous.
 They do very well with families but may just love the outdoors more.
 Having lots of room for this breed to roam is the key to their happiness.
 They’re brilliant, but on their terms, so training with firmness is crucial.

 Lancashire Heelers have moderately long lives.
 They live an estimated 12-15 years typically.